devplayer0/fyp/report.md

 ![STM32F4 Discovery board used in this project\label{fig:stm32f4_discovery}](img/stm32f4_discovery.jpg)

-The STM32F4 Discovery board is the target board for Introduction to Computing (and is therefore also the target for this project).
+The STM32F4 Discovery board is the target platform for Introduction to Computing (and is therefore also the target for this project).
 Figure
 \ref{fig:stm32f4_discovery} shows the board featuring an STM32F407VG microcontroller and an integrated ST-LINK/V2 debugger [@stm32f4_discovery].
-The ST-LINK is a standard debugging component provided by ST that implements ARM's Serial Wire Debug (SWD) protocol.
+The ST-LINK is a standard debugging component from ST that implements ARM's Serial Wire Debug (SWD) protocol.
 This requires only 2 pins - SWDIO and SWCLK, providing bidirectional communication and a clock signal respetively [@arm_swd].

-The STM32F407VG provides a wide range of peripherals - the reference manual describing them is over 1700 pages long [@stm32f407].
-Use of peripherals is relatively limited in Introduction to Computing, with only the standard ARM SysTick timer and GPIO's (General Purpose I/O) being used.
+The STM32F407VG contains a wide range of peripherals - the reference manual describing them is over 1700 pages long [@stm32f407].
+Use of peripherals is relatively limited in Introduction to Computing, with only the standard ARM SysTick timer and GPIO (General Purpose I/O) being used.
 The SysTick timer is a counter that decrements at a configurable real-time interval and can generate interrupts [@armv7m].

-Using the same target as is already employed by Introduction to Computing has the added benefit of an existing "user base", allowing for easier testing with existing code.
+Using the same target as already employed by Introduction to Computing has the added benefit of an existing "user base", allowing for easier testing with existing code.